-Therapists often encourage patients to participate in 12-step programs such as Alcoholics Anonymous and Narcotics Anonymous to support long-term recovery.
 Studies on 12-step programs show they effectively help many people in recovery abstain from:

 Such 12-step programs are founded on a few key principles: Individuals with substance use disorders have no control of the disease, must surrender to a higher power and actively participate in support group meetings.
 Many therapists refer patients to 12-step groups, and some treatment facilities host support group meetings.

 Decades of scientific research on addiction treatment have found behavioral, motivational and family-based therapies to effectively treat substance use disorders.
 Other therapies such as EMDR and 12-step facilitation therapy are also backed by a plethora of research.